dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Cut & Insert Piers

-Cut the *Treated 4x4x8s* to size and insert them into the *Galvanized Post Bases*
+Cut the *Treated 4x4x8s* to size and insert them into the *Galvanized Post Bases*.
+Drill the bolt holes out using a *Battery Powered Drill* and a *1/2" diameter 6" long brad point bit*.
+Insert the *6" Galvanized Carriage Bolts* and tighten the *1/2" Galvanized Washers* and *1/2" Galvanized Nuts* with a *1/2" Socket Wrench*.

 ### Treated wood